-Vacation is intended to relieve stress but getting to your destination can be overwhelming and cause anxiety.
-Flight delays or cancellations, extra paperwork, and managing unsettled children can all contribute to unnecessary anxiety.
+Most people go on vacation to relieve stress, but getting to your destination can be overwhelming and cause anxiety.
+Flight delays or cancellations, extra paperwork, and managing unsettled children can all contribute to unnecessary stress.
 If you are in early recovery, this added stress can increase the risk of relapse.
 Pre-planning your trip well in advance will allow you to be more prepared and less stressed.

-Eat healthy & regularly, exercise, and get a good night’s sleep.
+Eat healthily and regularly, exercise, and get a good night’s sleep.
 Take alone time when you need it.
 Be sure to monitor your energy levels and moods to stay healthy, active, and balanced.
 Many travel companies, cruise lines, and resorts offer alcohol-free vacations.
-Some destinations offer sober music festivals, spas, camping, and yoga retreats.
+Some destinations provide sober music festivals, spas, camping, and yoga retreats.
 Not only will you enjoy a sober vacation, but you will also be around a supportive network of people in recovery.

 In recovery, you need to advocate for yourself.
 If you feel pressured to drink, remove yourself if you feel vulnerable.
-Take extra precautions such as asking hotel staff to remove all alcohol from the mini bar.
+Take extra precautions, such as asking hotel staff to remove all alcohol from the mini bar.
 Do not miss a well-deserved vacation when you are in recovery.
-While sober, you will have the freedom to explore fun, sober activities that you could not do before treatment.
+While sober, you will have the freedom to explore fun and exciting activities that you could not do before treatment.

 Vacation can be a memorable experience while sober.
 When vacationing, travel with people who support your sobriety and who will look out for your best interests.
 There is so much to see and enjoy without drugs or alcohol.

 If you or a loved one is struggling with addiction, you are not alone.
 Do not let stigma prevent you from getting help.
-While there is no cure for addiction, treatment is available and there is hope in recovery.
+While there is no cure for addiction, treatment is available, and there is hope in the recovery process.
 Take the first step to restore your health and renew your spirit.
 Get help today so you can enjoy a fulfilling, meaningful, sober lifestyle.